GREEN

 Ashtrays

-• FYI, ashtrays are not disposable.
+• FYI, these ashtrays are not disposable.
 Empty your ashtray when it’s full, so you can keep using it!

 • Throwing cigarette butts on the ground is strictly PROHIBITED.